 Being French is easy.
-You just eat croissants for breakfast, accompanied by coffee in a wide cup, consume lots of wine, gesticulate frequently, philosophise a lot, and shrug your shoulders every now and then while saying “pfff!” (make your lips vibrate while you do it) with a great show of ambivalence or perhaps a hint of disdain.
-The really good French actors shrug and “pfff” really well.
+You just eat croissants for breakfast, accompanied by coffee in a wide cup, consume lots of vin et fromage (wine and cheese), gesticulate frequently, and philosophise a lot.
+You must also learn to shrug your shoulders every now and say “pfff!” a lot (make your lips vibrate while you do it) when dismissing someone else’s ideas or worries, but in a benign fashion.
+The top French actors shrug and “pfff” with great aplomb – follow their lead!

-The social etiquette of when to use tu or vous is a little complicated, as it is with some of their equivalents in the other languages, but generally you would use vous with strangers or on formal occasions, and tu with people whom you are already friendly and familiar with.
+The social etiquette of when to use tu or vous is a little complicated, as it is with their equivalents in other Romance languages, but generally you use vous with strangers or on formal occasions, and tu with people whom you are friendly and already familiar with.

 Here’s a fun musical pronunciation lesson for you should you need one.